Local optimality of cubic lattices for interaction energies: Theta function and completely monotone potentials

 The ``refined logarithmic convexity" \cite[Th.
 2.3]{Faulhuber:2016aa} states that, for any $s>0$,

 We apply it for $s=\beta/\pi$ and we find

 It follows that $\partial_{uu}^2 E_f[\Z^3]>0$.
 The same arguments work to prove $\partial_{vv}^2 E_f[\Z^3]>0$. \end{proof}

-\begin{remark} Even we are studying a toy static model for interaction on condensed matter, the fact that there is few elements (actually, only the Polonium) that can have a Simple Cubic structure in its solid state is not surprising. \end{remark}
+\begin{remark} Even though we are studying a toy static model for interaction on condensed matter, the fact that there are few elements (actually, only the Polonium) that can have a Simple Cubic structure in its solid state is not surprising. \end{remark}